great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 This example workflow walks you through connecting to data in a Pandas DataFrame and validating the data using a single Expectation.

 :::tip Pandas install
-This example requires that [Pandas](https://pandas.pydata.org/) is installed in the same Python environment where you are running {GxData.product_name}.
+This example requires that [Pandas](https://pandas.pydata.org/) is installed in the same Python environment where you are running GX Core.
 :::

 <Tabs>